 - Birth injuries are much more common with male babies compared to girls.
 The injury rate per 1,000 births is over 6.9 for boys compared to 5.1 for girls.
-The obvious reason for this is that male babies are significantly larger which makes passing through the birth canal more difficult.
+The obvious reason is male babies are significantly larger (this makes passing through the birth canal more difficult).

 - Infant mortality rates in the United States are approximately 586 for every 100,000 live births.
-The top 3 leading causes of infant mortality are: congenital malformations, low birth weight, and sudden infant death syndrome.
+The top three leading causes of infant mortality are congenital malformations, low birth weight, and sudden infant death syndrome.

 - Birth injuries account for 20% of all infant fatalities which makes birth injury the 4th leading cause.
 This means that for every 100,000 babies delivered, approximately 135 of them will die as the result of some form of birth injury.

 - The rate of birth injuries in the U.S. has steadily increased each year over the last several decades.
-In 2018, doctors and getting smarter and committing medical malpractice less frequently.
+So the trend is good.
+In 2022, doctors and getting smarter and they commit medical malpractice less frequently.

 - Birth injury rates are somewhat worse (i.e., higher rate) for babies insured by Medicaid compared to injury rates for babies covered by private insurance.
 However, babies with no insurance at all actually have better birth injury rates than privately insured newborns.

 - Asian and Caucasian babies have much higher birth injury rates compared to Hispanic and African American newborns.